oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-oci.md

   - Created directory object "MWB_DIR" in the source database pointing to this directory
   - Granted read and write privileges on the directory object to user exp\_user in the source database

-## Task 2: Create destination autonomous database and storage bucket in OCI
+## Task 2: Create Destination Autonomous Database and Storage Bucket in OCI

 1. Create Autonomous Database
     - In OCI Console, navigate to Oracle Database->Autonomous Database